code-for-nashville/codeofconduct/README.md

 We value your attendance and hope that by communicating these expectations widely we can all enjoy a harassment-free environment.

-#### Email Template for Anti-Harassment Reporting
+## Email Template for Anti-Harassment Reporting

-SUBJECT: Safe Space alert at [EVENT NAME]
+    SUBJECT: Safe Space Alert at [EVENT NAME]

     I am writing because of harassment at a Code for America Communities event, (NAME, PLACE, DATE OF EVENT).

     You can reach me at (CONTACT INFO).
 Thank you.